Putting a web front-end on a Google Colab notebook

 Authenticated OK

-Step 8 - Publishing our app
+Step 8 - Publishing your app

 Now we have our app and script connected, all we have to do is publish our app for our colleagues to use.